npxhuy/microbiome/readme.md

 P12002_152	CHES	CH	East	Sympatric
 ```
 ### 1. Alpha diversity
-Plotting box plot to visuallise the alpha diveristy and the richness of samples.
+Plotting box plot to visuallise the alpha diversity and the richness of samples.
 In order to use this code on your own computer, you have to change the working directory.
 Your directory must have the required files.
 ```r
 # Set working directory
 setwd("set/your/own/directory")